ir2pid/ir2pid.github.io/README.md

 ## Extra curricular activities
 #### Awards/Recognitions:

 - Recipient of Google Developer Challenge Scholarship in android stack 2017.
-10+ certifications from [Lynda] on various mobile courses.
+10+ certifications from  [lynda]: (http://www.lynda.com) on various mobile courses.
 - Samsung app of the year award 2011 for our game Find a Way Jose
 - CCB Award for excellent performance in project, 2015 (Accenture)
 - 3 Blackberry playbook from Research In Motion for adding valuable apps to their store